 The weight is raised or lowered by operating the hand-wheel 1.
 The rod of this wheel carries a pinion which gears with a 11⁄2" contrate wheel 2.
 On the rod of the contrate wheel is a lower 57-toothed gear wheel 3, which engages two 1⁄2" pinions 4 and 5, secured on vertical screwed rods 6, so that these rods are rotated in the same direction on the turning of the handle 1.
-The rods engage the bosses of threaded cranks 7, secured on a bush wheel 8, in the boss of which is fixed a 6" rod 9.
-This rod at the top is secured in a coupling 9A, to which are connected on a 1" transverse rod two cranks which support another 1" rod, forming a bearing for two 1" loose pulleys 10 and 11.
-Two 1" pulleys 12 and 13 are loosely mounted on a 2" rod at the base of the jib on one side, and a single 1" pulley 14 on another
+The rods engage the bosses of threaded cranks 7, secured on a bush wheel 8, in the boss of which is fixed a 6" two 1" loose pulleys 10 and 11.
+Two 1⁄2" pulleys 12 and 13 are loosely inounted on a 2" rod at the base of the jib on one side, and a single 1⁄2" pulley 14 on another 2" rod at the other side.

-The cord 15 passes over the pulley 16 at the top of the jib, round the pulley 12, up round the pulley 10, round the lower pulley 14, back round the other pulley 11, round the small pulley 13, and is made fast to the coupling 9A.
+The cord 15 passes over the pulley 16 at the top of the jib, round the pulley 12, up round the pulley 10, round the lower pulley 14, back round the other pulley 11, round the small pulley 13, and is made fast to the coupling 9a.

-By turning the handle 1 the contrate wheel 2 is rotated, thus driving the pinions 4 and 5 and rotating the screwed rods, which causes the threaded cranks to be raised or lowered, and the rod 9, carrying the pulleys 10 and 11, also to be raised or lowered.
+By turning the handle I the contrate wheel 2 is rotated, thus driving the pinions 4 and 5 and rotating the screwed rods, which causes the threaded cranks to be raised or lowered, and the rod 9, carrying the pulleys 10 and 11, also to be raised or lowered.
 As the pulleys 10 and 11 are forced up, the cord 15 travels round all the pulleys, and, due to the number of loops of the cord, the small movement of the top pulleys 10 and 11 results in a larger movement of the crane hook.

-The rod of the bush wheel 1, which carries a 1 pinion, is journalled in a coupling 17, above and beneath which are placed two washers.
+The rod of the bush wheel 1, which carries a 1⁄2" pinion, is journalled in a coupling 17, above and beneath which are placed two washers.
 The rod is held in position by the wheel 1 on one side of the cross strip, and by a collar on the other side.